Our atmosphere protects us from a hostile space radiation environment comprised of high energy particles of solar and intergalactic origin

 Radiation levels at altitudes used by commercial aircraft are greater than at sea level due to cosmic rays.
 Aircrew are classified as radiation workers in some countries; however, planning to limit their exposure, and monitoring, is generally lacking.

-Both real-time measurements and predictive modelling of radiation in the atmosphere are important to mitigate the radiation risk to assets and crew.
+Both real-time measurements and predictive models of radiation in the atmosphere are important to mitigate the radiation risk to assets and crew.

-The example to the right shows the API called from Python code (see the validation section for more examples like this).
 Click the Play icon to run the code.
-The API returns the value and units of the dose rate in JSON format for the PARMA and CARI-7 endpoints.
+The API returns the value and units of the effective dose in JSON format.

 The docs for the Route Dose, CARI-7 and PARMA APIs are available here.

 We are constantly improving the quality of our APIs.
 All feedback is welcomed and appreciated via a 2 minute survey here.